libra/website/docs/crates/execution.md

 ```

 where `A` has the new state of the account, and `y` and `x` are the siblings on
-the path from root to `A` in the tree.
+the path from the root to `A` in the tree.
 If the next transaction T<sub>i+1</sub>
 modified another account `B` that lives in the subtree at `y`, a new tree will
-be constructed and the structure will look like the following:
+be constructed, and the structure will look like the following:

 ```
                 S_i        S_{i+1}